Digital Health Discussion Through Articles Published Until the Year 2021: A Digital Topic Modeling Approach: Methods

 Lambda values can be adjusted in the process of visualizing LDA, which is the probability of terms appearing on a specific topic divided by the probability of words appearing throughout a document.
 In short, the closer lambda is to 1, the more likely it is that words appear throughout the document; the closer lambda is to 0, the more the likelihood of prominent words being expressed in a specific document \cite{ref28}.
 The analyst should find the optimal interpretation by changing lambda to a value between 0 and 1.
 If lambda is close to 0, the characteristics of the subject are emphasized, but unnecessary junk words may also be extracted; if lambda is close to 1, words that reveal the characteristics of the subject may not appear \cite{ref29}.

 After clustering the subjects through LDA, this study examines whether the cluster composition changes over time.
 The articles from 2012 to 2016 were assigned to the first half, and the articles from 2017 to 2021 are assigned to the second half to determine the changes in topic composition by time period.
-The Pearson chi-square test proposed by Miller is applied to perform an independence test by comparing the topics of each category in the first and second halves \cite{ref30}.
-The chi-square test is a method for verifying whether the relationship between variables is mutually independent after creating an intersection table based on two or more category variables.
+The Fisher's exact test is employed to assess the independence of the topic distributions across different categories in the first and second halves, providing a robust solution especially for small sample sizes \cite{ref30}.